• Skip to primary navigation

 • Soft cream cheese – you can use any brand of soft cream cheese.
 If you are a Philadelphia fan you can use that, but my local supermarket does a really good ‘house brand’ that I like to use.

-• Icing sugar – depending on where you live in the world you may know this as confectioner’s sugar or powdered sugar.
+• Icing sugar - depending on where in the world you live, you may know this as confectioner's sugar or powdered sugar.

 • Lemon essence – I’ve used lemon essence rather than lemon juice because you only need one teaspoon to get a strong lemony flavour.
 You can use lemon juice but the extra liquid will turn the icing too runny, and you will have to add extra icing sugar to compensate.